magikghost/recur-macOS/faq.md

 ## can i use a pi4 for this ?

-im not sure. still experimenting and will update here when i have a chance to try... the pi3 is the highest spec available right now. oFX only recently got squared away for the rpi4. still buggy and unstable.
+not sure. the pi3 is the highest spec available right now. oFX only recently got squared away for the rpi4. still buggy and unstable. will update here once i get a chance to experiment.

 </details>